GBLSMA/docassemble-MotionTutorial/README.md

 ![Playground Save and Run button](https://gblsma.github.io/docassemble-MotionTutorial/images/playground-run.png)

 You'll see a screen that lets you download the Word document.
 Notice how no questions are asked yet.
-That's because we haven't added any and there are no **variables** in the template yet that need to be defined.
+That's because we haven't added any and there are no *variables* in the template yet that need to be defined.
 This interview simply outputs a Word document with no customizations.

+Once we add variables to the template, Docassemble will work backwards to try to ask whatever questions are needed to define those variables.

 ## Making your first change to a template
 Let's start by opening our Word document, `Motion to Dismiss-Original.docx` in the `docassemble-playground` folder in your Google Drive account.
 You should *sync* this folder to your local computer for the simplest workflow.